Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 The Colossi of Memnon

 Throughout this tour, I would rely on the expertise of Nermeen for information about each tourist site.
-At the Colossi of Memnon, Nermeen stated that the statues display Amenhotep III in a seated position, with his hands on his knees.
-He is facing the Nile River, which was the lifeline of the Ancient Egyptians.
+At the Colossi of Memnon, Nermeen stated that the statues display Amenhotep III in a seated position, with his hands on his knees, facing the Nile River.

 The statues are extremely damaged, and the North Colossus is barely recognizable.
 The South Colossus is better preserved but still quite damaged above Amenhotep’s waist.